charlesCXK/Depth2HHA/README.md

 depth_image_root = './depth'       % dir where depth and raw depth images are in.
 ```

 ***matrix_filename*** means file name of camera rotation matrix, and ***depth_image_root*** is the directory of where depth images are in.
-If you camera rotation matrix file is not the same as mine, you should modify the code in this file to read in the matrix for each picture correctly.
+If your camera rotation matrix file is not the same as mine, you should modify the code in this file to read in the matrix for each picture correctly.

 #### 2. Modify saveHHA.m